dotnet/diagnostics/documentation/privatebuildtesting.md

 ```
 ~/diagnostics$ ./test.sh --privatebuildpath /home/user/runtime/artifacts/bin/coreclr/Linux.x64.Debug
 ```
 The private runtime will be copied to the diagnostics repo and the tests started.
-It can be just the coreclr binaries but this assumes that the private build is close to the latest published master build.
-If not, you can pass the runtime's testhost directory containing all the shared runtime bits i.e. `c:\runtime\artifacts\bin\testhost\netcoreapp5.0-Windows_NT-Debug-x64\shared\Microsoft.NETCore.App\5.0.0` or `/home/user/runtime/artifacts/bin/testhost/netcoreapp5.0-Linux-Release-x64/shared/Microsoft.NETCore.App/5.0.0`
+It can be just the runtime binaries but this assumes that the private build is close to the latest published master build.
+If not, you can pass the runtime's testhost directory containing all the shared runtime bits i.e. `c:\runtime\artifacts\bin\coreclr\testhost\netcoreapp5.0-Windows_NT-Debug-x64\shared\Microsoft.NETCore.App\5.0.0` or `/home/user/runtime/artifacts/bin/coreclr/testhost/netcoreapp5.0-Linux-Release-x64/shared/Microsoft.NETCore.App/5.0.0`

 On Linux/MacOS it is recommended to test against Release runtime builds because of a benign assert in DAC (tracked by issue #[31897](https://github.com/dotnet/runtime/issues/31897)) that causes the tests to fail.